UniHD-CEG/camuy/README.md

 #### Optional: Select the unified buffer resize mode

 The project provides two unified buffer resize modes.
 In the default dynamic resize mode, the array used for emulation of the unified buffer is resized according to the currently needed space for storing all weight matrices as well as the activation and the result matrix.
 The memory is extended up to the chosen maximum unified buffer size.
 If the required memory exceeds this limit, and exception is thrown.
 While this approach is memory efficient, the frequent resizing of the unified buffer array incurs some overhead.
 As an alternative, the project provides the static unified buffer size mode.
+The emulated MPU can be set to this mode by passing `false` to the method `setUnifiedBufferDynamicResize()`.
 In this mode, the unified buffer array is allocated on MatrixProcessingUnit object initialization with the given maximum unified buffer size, and only the pointers to the weight/activation/result segments are shifted.
 When a store operation results in memory usage beyond the allocated size, an exception is thrown.

 #### Optional: Register a callback to collect execution metrics

 Using the method `registerLogEntryAvailableCallback()`, a callback function can be registered that will be called upon successful matrix multiplication computation.
 This callback contains execution metrics such as total required iterations and data movements between the functional units and the unified buffer of the emulated MPU.
-The `mpuStatisticsLogger` class contained in the mpu_simulator project provides such a callback function that simply stores the received metrics in a CSV file, with a filename generated from the combined directory and name prefix and a weight/activation/accumulator datatype size combination.
+The `MpuStatisticsLogger` class contained in the mpu_simulator project provides such a callback function that simply stores the received metrics in a CSV file, with a filename generated from the combined directory and name prefix and a weight/activation/accumulator datatype size combination.
 Example:

 ```cpp